datacommonsorg/data/scripts/us_census/pep/us_pep_sexrace/README.md

 | Race					| Races off the population in the US.										|

 #### Cleaned Data
-Cleaned data will be inside [Output/postprocess.csv] as a CSV file with the following columns.
+Cleaned data will be inside four CSVs file with the following columns.

 - Year
 - geo_ID